Harnessing Wisdom: How Patient Safety Organizations Drive Safer Care

 Patient Safety Organizations represent one of healthcare’s most powerful, yet underleveraged, levers for system improvement.
 By offering a confidential channel for reporting, rigorous data analysis, and peer benchmarking, PSOs break down the silos that trap local learnings within individual hospitals to improve quality across the system of care.

 When fully integrated into daily management, PSO insights drive safer care, fuel academic innovation, and strengthen defenses against malpractice risk.
-As healthcare continues its transformation toward a truly learning system, PSOs will remain indispensable, and organizations like EvaluCare—steeped in PSO and quality management expertise—will lead the charge to ensure that every patient benefit from collective wisdom and unwavering commitment to safety.
+As healthcare continues its transformation toward a truly learning system, PSOs will remain indispensable.

 References